C.J. Abrams Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective nine K/9, the ninth-best in MLB.
+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks ninth in MLB.

-- The Phillies' 4.01 team ERA ranks 11th among all league pitching staffs.
+- The Phillies have a 3.99 team ERA that ranks 10th across all league pitching staffs.

-- Sanchez gets the start for the Phillies, his 12th of the season.
-He is 1-3 with a 3.39 ERA and 53 strikeouts in 58 1/3 innings pitched.
+- The Phillies will send Wheeler (9-5) to the mound to make his 25th start of the season as he looks for his 10th victory.
+He is 9-5 with a 3.56 ERA and 160 strikeouts in 144 2/3 innings pitched.

-- The lefty's last appearance was on Friday, Aug.
-11 against the Minnesota Twins, when he tossed six innings, surrendering two earned runs while allowing six hits.
+- The right-hander last pitched on Tuesday against the Toronto Blue Jays, when he went seven innings, allowing one earned run while giving up three hits.

-- The 26-year-old has put up an ERA of 3.39, with 8.2 strikeouts per nine innings, in 11 games this season.
-Opponents have a .218 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.